Visit Fine Woodworking

 The scope of this article deals with building a router table, not the how-to and/or uses of a router table.
 So, the reader will be left on their own to find this information, however I can point you in the general direction of Patrick Speilman, perhaps the most well-known authority on the router; his books on the subject are quite extensive.

-Now that the issue of need has been resolved let's cut to the chase and start making your new router table....however, before you get too far you might want to take a look at an entire collection of drawings for my router table and you can see them HERE.
+Now that the issue of need has been resolved let's cut to the chase and start making your new router table....however, before you get too far you might want to take a look at a set of detailed drawings for my router table and you can see them HERE.

-The size of the tabletop for any router table shouldn't be much greater than 2' x 3' therefore the carcass size is not quite 21" d. x 33" w. and is 30 1/4" from the floor then when we add the tabletop and the feet the overall height becomes 32 1/2".
+The size of the tabletop for any router table shouldn't be much greater than 2' x 3' therefore the carcase size is quite important to get right.

-These dimensions allows the countertop to extend past the carcass by 1 1/2" on three sides and 5" on the front, providing for easy clamping of jigs and accessories.
+Proper dimensioning allows the countertop to extend past the carcase by 1 1/2" on the sides and 5" on the front to provide easy clamping of jigs and accessories.
 The size shouldn't be much less than this either because of the work you can expect to perform at the router table.
 I've seen them larger and smaller but this size has always been my favorite.

 Just like the workbench, the router table's height should be where you can stand comfortably over it while work is being performed.
 This is also a safety issue because being able to see exactly what is going on while using the router table should be of paramount concern to the operator.

-I made the toe-kick 4 3/4" high so that by the time the face frame is placed onto the carcass, the resulting space between the bottom of the face frame and the floor will yield 3 1/2", which is pretty much standard for a toe-kick.
-I also allowed the toe-kick to surround three sides so that a person can stand comfortably anywhere around it.
-The toe-kick and the carcass are made entirely from particleboard.
+I made the toe-kick 4 3/4" high so that by the time the face frame is placed onto the carcase, the resulting space between the bottom of the face frame and the floor will yield 3 1/2", which is standard for a toe-kick.
+I opted to allow the toe-kick to surround three sides so that I could stand comfortably anywhere around it.
+The drawings show it only on the front.
+If you decide you also want it on the sides then you'll have to adjust the measurements accordingly.
+The toe-kick and the carcase are made entirely from particleboard.

-The hole for the dust collection port in the router compartment is drilled at a point centered on 5 3/4" from the left and 5 7/8" from the front of the intermediate shelf.
-It is advisable to drill or cut this hole before you assemble the carcass.
+The hole for the dust collection port in the router compartment is drilled at a point centered on the intermediate shelf in front of the intermediate back.
+It is advisable to drill or cut this hole before you assemble the carcase.
 Make this hole big enough so that the large end of the 3" PVC adapter fits tightly.

-Strike your lines on the bottom and back where the partitions will sit then glue and staple (or screw or nail or whatever) the carcass and toe-kick assembly together.
-I wouldn't recommend gluing the toe-kick assembly to the bottom of the carcass because you may have to remove it at some point in the future.
+Strike your lines on the bottom and back where the partitions will sit then glue and staple (or screw or nail or whatever) the carcase and toe-kick assembly together.
+I wouldn't recommend gluing the toe-kick assembly to the bottom of the carcase because you may have to remove it at some point in the future.

 The intermediate back sits on top of the intermediate shelf so that 7 1/4" lies in-between the back and the intermediate back.
 I designed this space in order to provide an area where the bulk of the electrical connections can be made so they can't be seen in the router cavity.